iRobotERP/iRobotHR/README.md

 iRobotHR
 ========

-a good HR Softs by ruby
+a good HR Softs by Rails.